daquinoaldo/RaspberryPi/first-setup/README.md

 ### Enable SSH
 Just put an empty file called `ssh` (without exension) in the boot partition to enable SSH at first boot.
 Note that the file will be deleted after the first boot but the ssh will remain enabled.
 Now you can access via SSH to your Raspberry, but you need tho know the IP address.
 [Here](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) there is a tutorial from the Raspberry Pi website.
+On Apple MacOS and Linux you can reach your Raspberry Pi also with domain raspberrypi.local, on Windows you need to install [Apple Bonjour](http://support.apple.com/downloads/DL999/en_US/BonjourPSSetup.exe).